buildkite-plugins/docker-compose-buildkite-plugin/README.md

 All elements in this array will be passed literally to the `build` command as parameters of the [`--secrets` option](https://docs.docker.com/engine/reference/commandline/buildx_build/#secret).
 Note that you must have BuildKit enabled for this option to have any effect and special `RUN` stanzas in your Dockerfile to actually make use of them.

+#### `with-dependencies` (build only, boolean)

+If set to true, docker compose build will be run with the `--with-dependencies` option which will also build dependencies transitively.

+The default is `false`.

 ## Developing

 To run the tests: